IsraaShtayeh/Software_Project_Rep/README.md

 *build the website, name it, have an initial vision.
 *Designing HomePage with a Profile for the university including features mentioned.
 *Setting up the Log In button
-*Subsequentally building up the DateBase
+*Subsequently building up the DateBase
 _______________________________________________________________________________________________________________________________________________________________________________

 The INITIAL Database managed by Randa and Israa having two entities (for login and register buttons); Student and Teacher